Was this helpful?

 While GPOs come with certain benefits for small to medium-sized businesses, they also have drawbacks.
 A few disadvantages to consider include:

-They can’t help you with shadow spend: Signing up for a GPO is one thing.
-Having employees follow the requirements is another.
+Signing up for a GPO is one thing, having employees follow the requirements is another.
 Evaluating compliance to internal buying policies and monitoring for off-contract spending can be time-consuming, especially if you don’t have a centralized purchasing solution to automate this.

 There are a lot of factors that go into determining whether a GPO membership is worthwhile for your business.
 When assessing a potential GPO partnership, consider the following:

-While joining a group purchasing organization can be beneficial for smaller businesses, it can also lead to disadvantages like minimum spend requirements, fewer product and service options, and decreased negotiating power.
+Joining a group purchasing organization can benefit smaller businesses, though it can also come with trade-offs like minimum spend requirements, a narrower set of product and service options, and less room to negotiate on your own terms.

-Using a buying solution like Amazon Business instead of going through a “middle man” offers many of the same benefits as joining a GPO, plus additional advantages that scale with your company.
-Amazon Business allows organizations to access spend management tools, a wide selection of suppliers, and products with bulk pricing and quantity discounts.
+A buying solution like Amazon Business offers a different path to many of the same savings, with capabilities that scale as your company grows.
+Organizations can access spend management tools, a wide selection of suppliers, and products with bulk pricing and quantity discounts.

-While some organizations use GPOs for specialized purchasing agreements, others leverage Amazon Business for flexibility, real-time price comparisons, and integration with procurement systems.
-Depending on your needs, you can use each strategy separately or a combination of Amazon Business and a GPO to enhance your procurement efficiency.
+The two models suit different needs.
+Some organizations rely on GPOs for specialized purchasing agreements, while others turn to Amazon Business for flexibility, real-time price comparisons, custom offers through managed spend deals, and integration with procurement systems.
+Depending on what your business requires, you can use either approach on its own or combine the two to strengthen your procurement.

 Get started today